howardnewyork/gp_ilr/README.md

 This repository provides the code for the paper "Gaussian Process Models for Incremental Loss Ratios" by Mike Ludkovski and Howard Zail to be published in the Variance Journal.

 There are two notebooks which can be run, one for the individual company models and one for the multi company models.
-Each of these notebokes provide references to the models and code used.
+Each of these notebooks provide references to the models and code used.
+The notebooks allow for the choice of different prior assumptions and business lines to be tested.

 # Individual Company Model